entegral/week-7-individual-project-Word-Definer/README.md

 - [x] Project is in a polished, portfolio-quality state.
 - [x] Required functionality was present by the end of class on Friday

+- [x] Objects are created from a custom class with custom methods.
+- [ ] Specs have complete coverage for the behaviors that need to be tested.
+- [ ] All specs are passing.
+- [x] Logic is easy to understand.
+- [x] Code has proper indentation and spacing.
+- [x] Variable names are descriptive.
+- [x] Good Git documentation

 ## Bonus Objectives

-- [ ] Make the site kid-friendly!
+- [x] Make the site kid-friendly!
 It's up to you to decide what that means.
 - [ ] Add a property to each Word that allows kids to link a picture.
 - [ ] Allow kids to sort Words alphabetically.
 - [ ] Allow kids to search for a particular Word in your application.